TZstatsADS/Fall2016-proj4-CHuang0-0/README.md

 + [**You can also see my project descriptions here as the RMD version.**](https://github.com/TZstatsADS/Fall2016-proj4-CHuang0-0/blob/master/Project%204%20Description.Rmd)

+(*but I am still building the rmd file so it is not as detailed as the readme.md below*)

 +#################################### **My Thoughts** ####################################

 + **The Data**